-The influence of English romanticism and the mass production of elaborate wooden millwork after the Industrial Revolution led the construction of Gothic Revival residences in the mid-1800’s.
+The influence of English romanticism and the mass production of elaborate wooden millwork after the Industrial Revolution led the construction of Gothic Revival residences in the mid-1800s.
 These types of houses are easy to spot, marked with “Gothic” windows with pointed arches, exposed framing timbers, steep, vaulted roofs, ornate wooden detailing on gables, windows and door trims.
-Many contain fantastic colors, making any Gothic Revival-styled building an easy showpiece.
+Many contain fantastic colors, making any Gothic Revival-style building an easy showpiece.